brunoton/return-to-consciousness/from-did-to-oneness.md

 Keltner, D., & Haidt, J. (2003).
 Approaching awe, a moral, spiritual, and aesthetic emotion. *Cognition and Emotion, 17*(2), 297-314.

 Lindahl, J. R., et al. (2017).
 The varieties of contemplative experience: A mixed-methods study of meditation-related challenges in Western Buddhists. *PLoS ONE, 12*(5), e0176239.

+Olendzki, A. (2010). *Unlimiting Mind: The Radically Experiential Psychology of Buddhism*.
+Wisdom Publications.

 Reinders, A. A., et al. (2006).
 Psychobiological characteristics of dissociative identity disorder: A symptom provocation study. *Biological Psychiatry, 60*(7), 730-740.